-- 1. A table of contents and guide to navigating the e-portfolio. - 2.
-An introduction that describes the host site(s) and personnel and explains the organization of the portfolio and the reason for the sections included in the portfolio. - 3.
-An administrative outline of the internship [e.g., to whom were you responsible, to whom is (s)he responsible, etc., up to the Board of Trustees, in addition to collaborating (lateral) connections]. - 4.
+- 1. A menu bar to allow readers to easily navigate your e-portfolio. - 2.
+An introduction that describes the host site(s) and personnel and explains the organization of the portfolio and the reason for the sections included in the portfolio.
+This is typically included as part of the home or landing page.
+It allows you to address the contents generally, credit photographs, and/or offer thanks to individuals and organizations/donors who have supported your education. - 3.
+You may choose to hide work completed prior to your third year of study (including your second summer internship) or not.
+Your portfolio is designed to detail your accomplishments during your third year of study.
+While content need not be hidden, it would be best if the content from your third year is easy to locate and is not too deeply interwoven with earlier information. - 4.
+An administrative outline of the internship [e.g., to whom were you responsible, to whom are they responsible, etc., up to the Board of Trustees, in addition to collaborating (lateral) connections]. - 5.
 A representative selection of conservation activities (examination reports/treatment reports/preventive reports/scientific analysis/research day summaries/photographic documentation) arranged logically (as explained in number 2, listed above).
 The extent of the student's involvement in all projects should be clearly stated.
 Complete documentation including before and after treatment photographs (matched pairs) and examination and final treatment reports should be included.
-Photographic documentation must be well labeled and all work properly credited. - 5.
-Key items should be gathered from monthly reports and presented as summary lists in the portfolio, including: use of research days [it is not a requirement to use the research days, but if they are used, they should be accounted for], and museums, historic sites, and conservation labs and studios visited. - 6.
-A self-assessment of internship year growth will be requested separately; this is to be e-mailed confidentially to the student's advisory committee members.
+Photographic documentation must be well labeled and all work properly credited. - 6.
+Key items should be gathered from monthly reports and presented as summary lists in the portfolio, including: use of research days [it is not a requirement to use the research days, but if they are used, they should be accounted for], and museums, historic sites, and conservation labs and studios visited.

+7. A self-assessment of internship year growth will be requested separately; this is to be e-mailed confidentially to the student's advisory committee members.
+This is a separate document that is not included in your e-portfolio.